Display Delivery Estimates on your WooCommerce Store

 - Consider holiday for Shipper Only

-- Consider holiday for Shipper and Recipient
+- Consider a holiday for Shipper and Recipient

 If you choose the first option, the shipment calculation process will consider a holiday for you but not the customer.
 For example, if you receive an order today and tomorrow is a holiday, the shipment calculation will start the day after tomorrow.
 However, the shipment will be delivered to the customer in spite of the fact that the delivery day is a holiday/non-working day.

-Now, if you choose the second option, the plugin will consider the holidays for both the parties.
+Now, if you choose the second option, the plugin will consider the holidays for both parties.
 Meaning, if the product or the item will be delivered to the customer only on the working days.
 So, if the estimated delivery day is a Sunday or simply a holiday, the plugin will display the next possible working day as the estimated delivery day.
-However, the condition will remain same for the shipper and will not change in both the cases.
+However, the condition will remain same for the shipper and will not change in both cases.